-The Frozen Ghost is a 1945 horror mystery film starring Lon Chaney Jr and Evelyn Ankers.
+The Frozen Ghost is a 1945 mystery film starring Lon Chaney Jr and Evelyn Ankers.
 Directed by Harold Young, it is the fourth film in the Inner Sanctum series that was spun of the popular radio show of the era.
 It was a Universal production.

-Chaney plays Alex Gregor, a stage psychic whose career is shattered when a drunken skeptic that he has invited onto the stage days while in a trance.
+Chaney plays Alex Gregor, a stage psychic whose career is shattered when a drunken sceptic that he has invited onto the stage days while in a trance.
 While the authorities put it down to natural causes, Gregor is convinced that his powers killed the man and immediately quits as a stage performer and retires from public view.

 Buy all six Inner Sanctum Mysteries on DVD from Amazon.com